Responding to Moral Apologetics

 As an aside, theists often claim to have answered one question by replacing it with two questions.
 For example, the theist might claim that positing God explains why the universe exists.
 But of course, it doesn’t.
 Even if we accept the premise that God exists, we now have two problems of explanation instead of one.
 We can ask why God exists, and why God created the universe.
 Nothing is explained by positing an inexplicable, omniscient being.

-If we assume that it satisfies the first requirement (ontological objectivity), then you could argue that it satisfies the second requirement (objective normativity), simply by associating the cosmos/objectivity with God’s subjectivity.
+If we assume that this option satisfies the first requirement (ontological objectivity), then you could argue that it satisfies the second requirement (objective normativity), simply by associating the cosmos/objectivity with God’s subjectivity.
 This is also dubious, but arguable.
 However, the third requirement (subjective normativity) would remain unsatisfied.

 If X is God’s will, it does not follow that X is normative to me.
-“X is God’s will” is just a description of some aspect of reality (assuming that God exists).
+“X is God’s will” is a descriptive statement.
 Even if I believed in the existence of God, I could still reject his will as normative to me.
 Why should I care what God wants?
 Why should I obey his will?
 It is not my will.

 The notion of God does not bridge the is | ought gap.